JashanSingh126/MDSINE2_Paper/analysis/README.md

 ## 4.5 Keystoneness

+The following script is designed to compute keystoneness values (as in Figure 7) and render them into a single plot.
+The script's job can be described in a few steps.
-First, run the necessary forward simulations.
-For each choice of module from a fixed-cluster MDSINE2 run, initialize it to zero (all other OTUs are initialized to their respective day-20 levels).
+First, it runs the necessary forward simulations: for each choice of module from a fixed-cluster MDSINE2 run, initialize it to zero (all other OTUs are initialized to their respective day-20 levels), and each model from the posterior is forward-simulated with zero noise.
-The results of the forward simulations (the steady states) are collectively compiled and saved to dataframes.
+Second, the results of the forward simulations (the steady states) are collectively compiled and saved to dataframes.
-The keystoneness values (as in Figure 7) are computed and rendered via the script:

 ```
 bash gibson_inference/downstream_analysis/keystoneness/evaluate_keystoneness.sh